 System certifications shall not be renewed if the Executive Officer determines that the performance standards and/or specifications in the Executive Order and CP-201 fail to be met.
 Non-renewed systems may remain in use for the remainder of their useful life or for up to four years after the expiration date, whichever is shorter, provided the requirements of Section 19 are met.

-AMENDMENTS TO EXECUTIVE ORDERS
+Amendments to Executive Orders

 Amendments to Executive Orders may be requested to add alternate or replacement components to a certified system.
 Alternate or replacement components may be modifications to originally certified components, components originally certified on another system, or new components.

 Sections of this document that describe the process to amend an EO are outlined below.